-• Trek Experience - this option provides for a 2-4 hour experience including warm-up exercises, group initiatives and low rope elements.

-• Venture Experience - this option provides for a 4-6+ hour experience including warm-up exercises, group initiatives and low rope elements and could include high elements.
+- Trek Experience this option provides for a 2-4 hour experience including warm-up exercises, group initiatives and low rope elements. - Venture Experience this option provides for a 4-6+ hour experience including warm-up exercises, group initiatives and low rope elements and could include high elements.
+(High Elements incur an additional charge).

-We want to tailor your OE experience to meet the needs of your students.
-Feel free to look at the list below and ask about other possibilities to enhance your stay at camp.

-• Climbing Tower - Groups with students ages 12 and up can face the challenge of our climbing tower.
-This is an excellent opportunity for students to challenge themselves and grow mentally, physically and spiritually.

-• Disc Golf - Enjoy God's creation by throwing discs on a fun and exciting adventure.
-Camp has two 9 hole courses of varying difficulty levels.

-• Extra Class Time - Teachers or other chaperones may use this time to lead an activity or unit not offered by Camp Lone Star.

-• Floor Hockey - Enjoy a friendly class competition game at the Hangar.

-• Kickball - This is always a great option for fun and laughter and friendly competition.

-• Rumble Ball (GaGa Ball) - The instant classic game of combining dodgeball and four square.

-• Sand Volleyball - There are several variations to this game, some including Team Nukem, a variation where players are eliminated and the game is altered by catching the ball instead of hitting it, and a warm weather favorite: water balloon volleyball.

-• Slip n' Slide - Nothing beats the Camp Lone Star slip n' slide.
-Slide your way down the hill into a pool of water.

-• Soccer - Whether it's an organized recreational game or the Camp World Cup edition, it's sure to be a great time.

-• Swimming - Cool off from the Texas heat in our Junior Olympic-size pool. (in-season only)
+Activities that incur an additional cost are noted with a \$.

+- Archery-Students are instructed in the proper and safe use of a bow, followed by a chance to practice their marksmanship. \$ - Climbing Tower Groups with students ages 12 and up can face the challenge of our climbing tower.
+This is an excellent opportunity for students to challenge themselves and grow mentally, physically and spiritually. \$ - Disc Golf Enjoy God's creation by throwing discs on a fun and exciting adventure.
+Camp has two 9 hole courses of varying difficulty levels. - Extra Class Time Teachers or other chaperones may use this time to lead an activity or unit not offered by Camp Lone Star. - Floor Hockey Enjoy a friendly class competition game at the Hangar. - Kickball This is always a great option for fun and laughter and friendly competition. - Rumble Ball (GaGa Ball) The instant classic game of combining dodgeball and four square. - Sand Volleyball There are several variations to this game, some including Team Nukem, a variation where players are eliminated and the game is altered by catching the ball instead of hitting it, and a warm weather favorite: water balloon volleyball. - Slip n' Slide Nothing beats the Camp Lone Star slip n' slide.
+Slide your way down the hill into a pool of water. \$ - Soccer Whether it's an organized recreational game or the Camp World Cup edition, it's sure to be a great time. - Swimming Cool off from the Texas heat in our Junior Olympic-size pool. (in-season only) \$ - Tomahawks-Students are instructed in the fundamentals of tomahawk throwing and have the opportunity to practice their skills at our Camp Lone Star tomahawk range. \$